davidmitchell2019/packer-ansible-ecs/README.md

 The project objective is to use Packer with the Ansible provisioner to create a "ready to use" Wordpress image which will use an RDS database.

 ### Requirements
-You need Packer, Docker, and Ansible.
+You need Packer, Docker, Ansible and the 'aws cli' configured..
-You can benefit from having aws cli configured, as you will see from my aws examples, but is not required.

 ### What I have done
 - I created an RDS database with MariaDB engine using the aws cli: